bokkypoobah/BeeeefRegistry/README.md

 # BeeeefRegistry

-The Beeeef Registry is a smart contract deployed to the Ethereum blockchain to [0xBeEEeFEE77863fe2333da3b4679e4CC126341b81](https://etherscan.io/address/0xBeEEeFEE77863fe2333da3b4679e4CC126341b81#code).
+The Beeeef Registry is a [smart contract](deployed/BeeeefRegistry_deployed_v1_to_0xBeEEeFEE77863fe2333da3b4679e4CC126341b81.sol) deployed to the Ethereum blockchain to [0xBeEEeFEE77863fe2333da3b4679e4CC126341b81](https://etherscan.io/address/0xBeEEeFEE77863fe2333da3b4679e4CC126341b81#code), or [beeeefregistry.nftpostcard.eth](https://app.ens.domains/name/beeeefregistry.nftpostcard.eth).

-This registry allows accounts to cryptographically sign for owners to either allow **View** or **ComposeWith** permissions only for personal use by members of the public.
+This registry allows accounts to cryptographically sign for the account's NFTs media (JPGs, PNGs, ...) to be available for personal use by members of the public.
+The permissions can either be **View** for the media to be displayed/played or **ComposeWith** for the media to be re-mixed in digital media for personal use.

 <br />